ACDguide/BigData/BigData/platforms.md

 ## NCI OOD virtual desktop

-The NCI also provide a virtual desktop infrastructure hosted on their internal cloud infrastructure and providing an interface to the HPC infrastructure.
-The current generation of the VDI is web-based, and supports a web-based terminal on Gadi, a virtual desktop service mimicking the older 'Strudel' interface, and a Jupyter Notebook server.
+The NCI also support a virtual desktop infrastructure (VDI) called "Open, On-Demand" (OOD) hosted on their internal cloud infrastructure, and which provides an interface to the HPC infrastructure.
+The current generation of the VDI is web-based, offering a virtual desktop service mimicking the older 'Strudel' interface, and a Jupyter Notebook server.
 Documentation can be [found here](https://opus.nci.org.au/display/OOD/Open+OnDemand+%28OOD%29+Service).

-The OOD VDI service is accessed via a cloud launcher page which creates an image with access to the reqeusted compute resources and looks like this:
+The OOD VDI service is accessed via a cloud launcher page which creates an image with access to the requested compute resources and looks like this:
 ![OOD launcher](images/OOD-launcher.PNG)

 Launching the VDI desktop via the button gives access to a familiar linux graphical interface with a terminal, browser and various applications.
 ![OOD interface](images/OOD-interface.PNG)

 ### When would I use the OOD VDI?
-The "OOD" or "VDI" is ideal for exploratory and interactive work such as code development, data exploration and visualistaion, and tasks requiring internet access (e.g. working with data from external sources via OPeNDAP or S3).
+The "OOD" or "VDI" is ideal for exploratory and interactive work such as code development, data exploration and visualisation, and tasks requiring internet access (e.g. working with data from external sources via OPeNDAP or S3).

 As with Gadi, the OOD VDI has access to all the climate data stored at NCI*, so it is an ideal place to work when large scale input data is required (as this minimises effort and risk associated with creating copies of input data).